jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ## Floating-point numbers

-We refer to
--  [\[Tobin A. Driscoll and Richard J. Braun, Fundamentals of Numerical Computation, Floating-point numbers\]](https://fncbook.github.io/fnc/intro/floating-point.html)
-- ...

 > The set of real numbers $\mathbb{R}$ is infinite in two ways: it is unbounded and continuous.
 In most practical computing, the second kind of infiniteness is more consequential than the first kind, so we turn our attention there first.